 Very similar to Behavior Flow, we are going to have a starting point.
 In this case, it's starting out at country.
 This is just what happens by default so you can see how people from different countries move through your site and your site content.
 You can change this drop down, so you can add things like browser, browser version, data source.
 You can do something like default channel groupings.
 This is going to break it down through organic, direct, social, referral email.

 But what this will show you, again, very similar to the Behavior Flow, we'll be able to see the through traffic for organic.
 We can say organic seems to actually continue the journey, even on this blog as we noticed the behavior report overall looked like a drop-off, but there is some traffic moving through to other pages, and we can begin to compare these channels and see which channel is moving people deeper into our site.
 We have 11,000 sections and 10k drop-offs.
 That's something that we want to look into.
-And this is something we look into because what can we do to move people further, to take another interaction.
+This is something we look into because what can we do to move people further, to take another interaction.
 Instead of just staying on the page they came in first, what's the difference between people that are going into interactions one, two, and three?
 Because once they take an interaction, the drop-offs are cut in half, and they take another interaction, the same thing.
-So are we driving the right people to the right pages?
-And is this channel source, which is the most effective?
+Are we driving the right people to the right pages?
+Is this channel source, which is the most effective?

 If you ever want to take this highlighting off, you just click it again and click clear highlighting and you're back to the original chart.
-Again, you can add segments up here as well, work a lot like other Google Analytics reports, but what's nice is you can see the flow and I can see people coming to the blog, a large drop-off, coming to this page, a large drop off, but if we can get them into our homepage, we tend to see a little bit more interaction and engagement.
+Again, you can add segments up here as well, work a lot like other Google Analytics reports, but what's nice is you can see the flow and I can see people coming to the blog, a large drop-off, coming to this page, a large drop-off, but if we can get them into our homepage, we tend to see a little bit more interaction and engagement.

 Very cool reports, very helpful to understand how your users are moving through your site so then you can optimize your site for them.
 This will help increase your on-page metrics.
 This will help increase the conversions of your site.
 This will help make sure that your site is actually delivering business results.